holatangyuan/Envir_Factors_Impact_San_Diego_Parks/README.md

 # A Statistical Analysis of Environmental Factors’ Impact on San Diego Parks
-Individual Project for COGS 108: Data Science in Practice (Fall 2020)
+An Individual Project for COGS 108: Data Science in Practice (Fall 2020)